senecajs/seneca-logstash-logger/README.md

 ```

 And that's all!
 From now on, all the Seneca log output will be sent to the Logstash
-instance specified in the `host` property of the configuration.
+instance specified by the `host` property of the configuration.

 ## Configuration